ZivAvraham76/SPFX/README.md

 - Pillar: Quantum, Harmony, CloudGuard, Infinity
 - Level: All Levels, Advanced, Fundamental, Expert

-Each card represents a JSON object from SharePoint, displaying its details.
+Each card represents an object, displaying its details.

 Technical Highlights:
 - Data passed as parameters to SPFx.